Date of Award:

 The work covered in this text is focused on the design of the electromagnetically coupled charging platforms on the vehicle side and the ground side.
 Practical considerations and analysis techniques are presented in the pursuit of designing a one MW IPT charger for an HDV.

 Nimri, Reebal Majed, "A Pad Design of a One Megawatt Inductive Power Transfer System for Heavy-Duty Electric Vehicle Charging" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8473.

 Available for download on Saturday, May 01, 2027